-Our analysis points to several directions for future research.
-We mention four possibilities here.

-First, we have provided general sufficient conditions so that a cap allocation with possible exclusion is optimal.
+Our work points to several directions for future research.
+First, we provide general sufficient conditions so that a cap allocation with possible exclusion is optimal.
 These sufficient conditions guarantee that the Lagrangian approach can be used to show that a price cap is optimal for any given level of exclusion.
 Thus, the sufficient conditions may be stronger than necessary since the price-cap structure is required to be optimal even for exclusion levels that are sub-optimal.
 It should be possible to relax these conditions by using the Lagrangian approach only at the optimal level of exclusion.

-Second, when our sufficient conditions fail, it may be that the optimal allocation is not a price cap with possible exclusion.
+Second, if our sufficient conditions fail, it may be that the optimal allocation is not a price cap with possible exclusion.
 In that case, the Lagrangian approach requires us to identify the alternative solution candidate.
 It should be possible as well to construct Lagrange multipliers and generate sufficient conditions for such a case.

-Third, we focus on a single-product monopolist and leave for future research the multiproduct expression of our findings.
-More generally, the characterization of optimal delegation contracts in multi-dimensional settings is a challenging and important avenue for future work.
+Third, we focus on a single-product monopolist and leave for future research the multi-product expression of our findings.
+More generally, the characterization of optimal delegation contracts in multi-dimensional settings is a challenging and important avenue for future work.34

-Finally, our analysis extends the optimal delegation literature to include an ex-post participation constraint that allows for possible exclusion within a regulation framework.
-Many other applications may arise naturally in other environments, and they may be naturally captured in versions of the delegation model we have developed here.
+Fourth, our analysis extends the optimal delegation literature to include an expost participation constraint that allows for possible exclusion within a regulation framework.
+We expect that other applications likewise may be naturally captured in versions of the delegation model developed here.